xaxoman/xaxoman/README.md

 Here are a few highlights from my GitHub repositories:

 - [My Web devolopment portfolio](https://github.com/xaxoman/Web-Devolopment-Portfolio)
-  - Brief description of Project 1.
+  - In this repository i share projects regarding webdev, it's divided based on the technologies and progrmming languages i learn.

 Feel free to explore these projects and more in my repositories!

-## Connect with Me
+## Connect with Me 📫

 Let's connect and collaborate!
 You can find me on:

-Looking forward to sharing and learning together. 🚀
+Looking forward to sharing and learning together. 👨‍💻

 <!--
 Feel free to use this README template for your own GitHub profile.